Joseph-Pepe/Inventory-System/README.md

 # Inventory-System
 Inventory System developed by creating a compact data structure using an array.

-Its a Generic Type container that can hold objects.
+Its a Generic Type container built from scratch that can hold objects.